 Buchenwald was one of the first concentration camps established by the Nazi regime.
-Constructed in 1937, it was a complement to camps north (Sachsenhausen) and south (Dachau), and was built to hold slave laborers, who worked in local munitions factories 24 hours a day, in 12-hour shifts.
-Although not technically a death camp, in that it had no gas chambers, nevertheless hundreds of prisoners died monthly, from malnutrition, beatings, disease, and executions.
+Constructed in 1937, it was a complement to camps north (Sachsenhausen) and south (Dachau), and was built to hold enslaved laborers, who worked in local munitions factories 24 hours a day, in 12-hour shifts.
+Although not technically a death camp, in that it had no gas chambers, nevertheless hundreds of prisoners died monthly, from malnutrition, beatings, disease and executions.

 The camp boasted a sophisticated-sounding facility on its grounds called the Division for Typhus and Virus Research of the Hygiene Institute of the Waffen SS.
 In truth, it was a chamber of horrors where medical experiments of the cruelest kind were carried out on prisoners against their will.
 Victims were often intentionally infused with various infections to test out vaccines.
-Euthanasia was also performed regularly on Jews, Gypsies, and mentally ill prisoners.
+Euthanasia was also performed regularly on Jews, Romani people and mentally ill prisoners.

 Among the cruelest of Buchenwald’s overseers was the infamous Ilsa Koch, wife of SS commandant Karl Koch and known as the “Witch of Buchenwald.”
-Among her fetishistic tendencies was her penchant for lampshades, gloves, and other items made from the tattooed skin of dead inmates.
+Among her fetishistic tendencies was her penchant for lampshades, gloves and other items made from the tattooed skin of dead inmates.
 She also had a reputation for forcing prisoners to participate in orgies.
 She was ultimately sentenced to life in prison for her sadism, but she hanged herself after 16 years behind bars.

 Buchenwald was liberated by the Allies on April 11, 1945, one day before the death of President Franklin Roosevelt.
 It was later used by the Soviet Union as a concentration camp for the enemies of East Germany.